 What do interns for the Gregg Museum do?

 Internships can include individual projects, researching the collection, PR and marketing, graphic design, photographing objects, and working on special projects for an individual staff member.
 Interns work 8 hours a week for 3 credit hours of academic credit in a given semester.

 What is the Student Art Purchase?

 The Student Art Purchase is not a Gregg program, but instead sponsored by the Campus Arts Council.
 It is an annual event specially designed for the purchase of NC State student artwork.
-For information please email Lori Jones, Community and Engagement Coordinator of Arts Outreach.
+For information please email Amy Sawyers, Community and Engagement Coordinator of Arts Outreach.

 What do students learn from the Gregg Museum?

 Students learn about various art forms located in the museum/ storage facilities.
 Students develop visual learning strategies through object based learning and will develop critical and analytical thinking skills.
 The Gregg also works with various professors across campus to incorporate exhibitions and our permanent collection in classroom syllabi.
 Please encourage your professors to use our collection!